You are probably familiar with avatars.

 Benefits for Site Administrators

-- Gravatars are carried across the web.
-You don’t have to manage user accounts or their images, to allow post commenters to use Gravatars on your site.
+- Gravatars are visually portable across the web.
+You don’t have to manage user accounts or edit user images, to allow visitors to use Gravatars on your site.

-Complete the step-by-step tutorial below to learn more about setting up and using a Gravatar.
+Complete the tutorial below to learn how to set up and use a WordPress Gravatar.

-How To Add A Gravatar To Your WordPress Site – A Step-By-Step Tutorial
+How To Add A Gravatar To WordPress – Tutorial

 Log in with your WordPress.com account details …